 When they were younger, and involved in sports and other activities, this often meant eating dinner at 4:30pm or even 8:00pm, but family dinnertime was non negotiable.

-Now that my children are grown and we still have two living with us, we continue to insist on family mealtimes.
+Now that my children are grown and living on their own, even when they visit and stay with us, we continue to insist on family mealtimes.

 Why?
 There are so many reasons for this, which I’ll share in a moment, but mainly: connection.
 Eating dinner as a family allows us to stop and connect at least one time each day.